losttrain68/character-ideas/warlock-circus.md

 ### The Ringmaster

-His patron's pact is for souls, and the Ringmaster delivers.
+Her patron's pact is for souls, and the Ringmaster delivers.

 ### Others